space-technologies-at-california/webapp/README.md

 make update
 ```

-To restar the website in ocf remote server, type
+To restart the website in ocf remote server, type

 ```
 make restart-remote